 We maintain a 401(k) plan for our employees that permit employees to contribute a portion of their salary, subject to Internal Revenue Service limitations.
-Historically, we have made discretionary contributions of our common stock to the 401(k) Plan annually.
-Effective January 1, 2005, we began matching employee contributions up to 3% in cash.
+Historically, we have made discretionary contributions of our common stock to the 401(k) plan annually.
+In 2005, we began matching employee contributions up to 3% of salary in cash.
 Great Lakes also had a 401(k) in which their contributions were made in cash.
-The Great Lakes 401(k) plan was merged into the Range plan effective January 1, 2005.
+Also in 2005, the Great Lakes 401(k) plan was merged into the Range plan.
 All of our contributions become fully vested after the individual employee has three years of service with us.
 In 2004, 2003 and 2002, we contributed \$1.2 million, \$912,000 and \$877,000 respectively, to the 401(k) plan.
-We do not require that employees hold the contributed stock in their account.
-Employees have a variety of investment options in the 401(k) plan and may, at any time, diversify out of our common stock based on their personal investment strategy.
+We do not require that employees hold contributed Range stock in their account.
+Employees have a variety of investment options in the 401(k) plan and may, at any time, diversify out of our stock based on their personal investment strategy.